Likelihood inference for incompletely observed stochastic processes: ignorability conditions: Introduction

-We begin in section 2 by recalling the general definition of the likelihood ratio and of marginal and conditional likelihoods; a set of useful formulae is given.
-In section 3 a coarsening model for stochastic processes is given.
-Then in section 4 we present a new formulation of the incomplete observation problem based on $\sigma$-fields and we give a definition of ignorability.
-In section 5 we give general conditions of ignorability and in section 6 a dynamical condition which is more interpretable and usable than the general ones in some contexts.
-Finally section 7 illustrates the use of the theory in survival models, longitudinal data and joint models, and section 8 is a short conclusion.
+We begin in section 2 by recalling the general definition of the likelihood ratio and of marginal and conditional likelihoods which are valid for stochastic processes; a set of useful formulae is given.
+In section 3 a coarsening model for stochastic processes is given: it is represented by a stochastic process $R=(R_t)$ which indicates at each time whether the process of interest, $X$, is observed or not; if the process of interest is multivariate, $R$ can be multivariate.
+Then in section 4 we present a formulation of the incomplete observation problem based on $\sigma$-fields.
+If $R$ is random the likelihood should include it, which complicates the inference problem.
+We give a definition of ignorability: essentially the mechanism leading to incomplete data is ignorable if the full likelihood is equal to the likelihood of what is observed of $X$ in a model where the response process $R$ is fixed and equal to its observed value.
+In section 5 we give static conditions of ignorability: the main condition called CAR(TCMP) (Definition 3) is that the likelihood of $R$ given $X$ depends only on observed quantities.
+In section 6 we give a dynamical condition called CAR(DYN) (Definition 5) which is more interpretable and usable than the general ones in some contexts: it says that the law of the response process only depends on what has been observed up to time $t$; this is made rigorous by expressing this in terms of the equality of the compensator of the $R$ process in a filtration including $X$ and in the observed filtration.
+Finally section 7 illustrates the use of the theory in survival models, longitudinal data and joint models.
+Moreover we briefly illustrates different points along the paper by an example drawn from AIDS epidemiology.
+Section 8 is a short conclusion.